meejah/txtorcon/docs/guide.rst

 most users, but can be useful to issue protocol commands directly, listen to raw events, etc.

+In general, txtorcon tries to never look at Tor's version and instead queries required information directly via the control-protocol (there is only one exception to this).
+So the names of configuration values and events may change (or, more typically, expand) depending on what version of Tor you're connected to.

 Connecting to a Running Tor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tor can listen for control connections on TCP ports, or UNIX
+Tor can listen for control connections on TCP ports or UNIX
 sockets.
-See ":ref:`configure_tor`" for information on how to configure
+See ":ref:`configure_tor`" for information on how to
-tor to work with txtorcon.
-By default, "COOKIE" authentication is
+configure Tor to work with txtorcon.
+By default, "COOKIE"
-used; only if that is not available do we try password authentication.
+authentication is used; only if that is not available do we try
+password authentication.

-To connect, use :meth:`txtorcon.connect` which returns a Deferred
+To connect, use :meth:`txtorcon.connect` which returns a Deferred that
-that will fire with a :class:`txtorcon.Tor` instance.
-If you need
+will fire with a :class:`txtorcon.Tor` instance.
+If you need access to
-access to the :class:`txtorcon.TorControlProtocol` instance, it's
+the :class:`txtorcon.TorControlProtocol` instance, it's available via
-available via the ``.protocol`` property (there is always exactly one
+the ``.protocol`` property (there is always exactly one of these per
-of these per :class:`txtorcon.Tor` instance).
+:class:`txtorcon.Tor` instance).
+Similarly, the current configuration
+is available via ``.config``.
+You can change the configuration by
+updating attributes on this class but it won't take effect until you
+call :meth:`txtorcon.TorConfig.save`.

 Launching a New Tor